You Shouldn’t Follow Every Feeling

 Understanding Unhealthy Guilt

-If you've lived through these life experiences: having blaming parents, critical partners, or just being a supernaturally competent person, you may be more likely to feel inappropriate guilt, accept inappropriate blame from others, and criticize yourself for things that are not your fault.
+There are many scenarios that can lead a person to struggle with unhealthy guilt.
+Pay attention if you’ve lived through these life experiences: having parents who regularly assign blame, having critical partners, or just being a supernaturally competent person.
+These stressful situations could really be detrimental to your sense of peace.
+In these situations, you may be more likely to feel inappropriate guilt, accept inappropriate blame from others, and criticize yourself for things that are not your fault.

 The Consequences of Unhealthy Guilt

-Toxic, unhealthy guilt bubbles up when you feel responsible for other people's feelings or misfortune even when, logically, you have no control over the situation at all.
+Unhealthy guilt bubbles up to a toxic level when you feel overly responsible for other people’s feelings or misfortune even when, logically, you have no control over the situation at all.
 This kind of guilt leads you to “help” others by trying to solve their problems or sacrificing your own needs in favor of theirs.
 Unfortunately, this only serves to enable bad behaviors, which paradoxically perpetuates long-term suffering.

 Inappropriate guilt disempowers you and can lead you to stay in abusive or unhealthy situations.
 Guilt can tell you that standing up for yourself or setting healthy boundaries is “being mean.”
-Guilt can tell you to try a little harder and heap more on yourself, even in situations where you are being mistreated.
+Guilt can send you the harmful message to try a little harder and heap more on yourself, even in situations where you are being mistreated.

 In fact, guilt and depression often walk hand in hand.
-This team can easily trick you into believing that everything is your fault and that you are a terrible person.
+This terrible team of guilt and depression can easily trick you into believing that everything is your fault and that you are a terrible person.
 Guilt may even metastasize into shame.

 Healthy Strategies to Handle Unhealthy Guilt